Manon Lescaut: Composition and publication

 Antoine François Prévost was a French priest and author.
 In the 1710s he moved multiple times between a career in the military and a novitiate in the Jesuit priesthood.
 He joined the Benedictines of St Maur after an unhappy love affair, which has sometimes contributed to speculation that Manon Lescaut has autobiographical inspirations.
 In 1728, while a monk in Paris, he published the first two volumes of his serial novel Memoirs and Adventures of a Man of Quality, Who Withdrew from the World.
 He then left his abbey without permission, and his superiors gained a lettre de cachet for his arrest.
 He fled to England.
 While he was in exile, volumes three and four were published in Paris.

 In 1730, he moved to the Netherlands and signed a contract with the Compagnie des Libraires d'Amsterdam for three more volumes of Memoirs and Adventures.
 Prévost likely composed Manon Lescaut in March and April 1731.
 At the time, he was in Amsterdam, and was writing quickly to satisfy his contract.
-The story was first published in May 1731, as volume seven of Memoirs and Adventures, alongside volumes five and six.
+The literary historian R. A. Francis argues that Manon Lescaut was added to his ongoing novel as "an afterthought, determined by commercial reasons."
+It was first published in May 1731, as volume seven of Memoirs and Adventures, alongside volumes five and six.
 Beginning in 1733, the Compagnie des Libraires d'Amsterdam also published volume seven on its own, as it proved more popular than the rest of the series.